katiejolly/blog/_posts/2019-07-17-saint-paul-parks.md

-It seems like Saint Paul park users really like the outdoor swimming pools (an interesting first place in Minnesota), trails for walkers and bikers, picnicing, playgrounds, community centers, and parking lots.
+It seems like Saint Paul park users really like the outdoor swimming pools (an interesting first place in Minnesota), trails for walkers and bikers, picnics, playgrounds, community centers, and parking lots.
 They don’t love the boating facilities, restrooms, fishing areas, and sport-specific facilities.
 As a semi-regular park user, this pretty closely matches my opinions of the park facilities.